honzakral/django-threadedcomments/README.rst

 Extending the module
 ====================

-The application is built on top of the standard django.contrib.comments_ framework, which supports various signals, and template overrides to customize the comments.
+The application is built on top of the standard django_comments_ (or django.contrib.comments_) framework, which supports various signals, and template overrides to customize the comments.

 To customize django-threadedcomments, override the proper templates, or include the apps that provide the missing features.